CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 When a pull-request to the `main` branch is created, the workflow will run unit tests for each of the services by:

-- building a Docker image from the `test` stage of the service's Dockerfile
+- Building a Docker image from the `test` stage of the service's Dockerfile
-- starting a container from the image
+- Starting a container from the image
-- invoking the command to execute the unit tests for the service
+- Invoking the command to execute the unit tests for the service

 When all unit tests have been executed without any failures, the workflow ends with a `completed` status.